 She paused, breathing in.
 You owe him the full truth, no matter how it may ruin your relationship… “After that battle the Katana had, when you were blown out into space and I had to get you back… I realised that I didn’t want to live without you.
 I love you, Mru.
 I want to marry you, and have cubs with you, and not spend another day risking losing you without telling you all this.

-But I wasn’t sure what you’d think about this, and then there’s my addictive personality.
+But I wasn’t sure what you’d think about any of this, and then there’s my addictive personality.
 I’m still in the early days of learning to cope with it, and Kami – the real Kami – tried to warn me about that.
 But then, that night at the club, the Kami Imposter found me, and said…” She swallowed.
 “She knew the right things to say to shake me to my core.
 I blame her for that… but I blame myself for how I reacted, by breaking my sobriety, and by taking my anger, my embarrassment, and all the fuck-ups I did after that, on you, the male I profess to love.

 And I’m so, so sorry for how I treated you.
 And… if you want a transfer to another ship, away from me, I can arrange it, with no detriment to your career whatsoever.”